Valuing property for divorce: three options to find out how much your property is worth when you separate

-This is a free way to find a guide valuation figure.
+This is a free method for finding an estimate of how much the family home is worth.
+However, this might not be completely accurate.
 You can still consider the options below, but this is a decent place to help you start discussions with your ex.

-Use data from sites like Nethouseprices, Zoopla, Rightmove, or online valuation sites like Mouseprice and Property Price Advice to give a valuation of your property – these sites take past sale prices from the Land Registry and use their own algorithms to work out the current property value.
+Use data from sites like Nethouseprices, Zoopla, Rightmove, or online valuation sites like Mouseprice and Property Price Advice for valuing your property for divorce – these sites take past sale prices from the Land Registry and use their own algorithms to work out how much your property is worth in the current market.
 Accuracy may depend on how recently your property was last sold.

 > It's important to do your homework before you start planning for the future